Alexmhack/Django-Celery-Redis-AWSEB/README.md

 `celery.py` to `celeryapp.py`.

 **I have tested everything and my repo works perfectly fine in the elastic beanstalk environment.
-If you face any problems checkout this repo code and make changes accordingly in case I have missed something in the instructions or open a issue.**
+If you face any problems checkout the repo code and make changes accordingly in case I have missed something in the instructions or open a issue.**